Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 JSON format and dump the data image in BSON format that can be loaded into the PSMDB 3.x target.

 1. Launch our second instance of TokuMX 2.x.
-It is not neccessary to launch this server in Replica Set mode as we are just using it as a dormant image to record the max applied GTID, dump the index definitions and save the data image in BSON format.
+It is not necessary to launch this server in Replica Set mode as we are just using it as a dormant image to record the max applied GTID, dump the index definitions and save the data image in BSON format.
 If you are running the second instance on the